rauzansumara/arfima-for-feature-based-time-series-classification/README.md

 ## How to run all data sets from directory folder?

-You can run `python run_all.py` to test the classifier on every data set from `datasets/` folder.
+You can run `python run_all.py` to test the classifier on every data set from `datasets/` folder (It is not recommended at the moment).

 Please note that this script might only run on Windows systems.